-On June 17, 2019, Nanox Gibraltar entered into a Strategic Share Purchase Agreement with SKT, Pureun Partners Asset Management Co., Ltd. and EBEST-PPAM Fund No. 9 (collectively, the "SKT Entities"), pursuant to which Nanox Gibraltar sold 2,262,443 ordinary shares to the SKT Entities for an aggregate purchase price of approximately \$5.0 million.
+On June 17, 2019, Nanox Gibraltar entered into a Strategic Share Purchase Agreement with SK Telecom TMT Investment Corp. ("SKT"), Pureun Partners Asset Management Co., Ltd. and EBEST-PPAM Fund No. 9 (collectively, the "SKT Entities"), pursuant to which Nanox Gibraltar sold 2,262,443 ordinary shares to the SKT Entities for an aggregate purchase price of approximately \$5.0 million.
 In connection with such transaction, Nanox Gibraltar also issued a warrant to SKT to acquire 2,262,443 ordinary shares at an exercise price of \$20.87 per share (the "Warrant").

 In connection with the transactions described above, Nanox Gibraltar also entered into an investor rights agreement with the SKT Entities (the "Investor Rights Agreement").
 The agreement provides for the rights to nominate a member of our board of directors, as well as certain registration rights.
-Pursuant to the Investor Rights Agreement, so long as the SKT Entities hold at least 5% of Nanox Gibraltar's outstanding shares or any SKT Entity is otherwise deemed an affiliate of Nanox Gibraltar under Rule 144 of the Securities Act, it shall be entitled to the same piggyback registration rights as the most favorable registration rights that Nanox Gibraltar has provided to any of its current shareholders or provides to future shareholders, and shall be made a party to any investor rights agreement or registration rights agreement that Nanox Gibraltar thereafter enters into.
-SKT also has preemptive rights with respect to the issuances of any ordinary shares, warrants and other securities convertible into or exercisable for our ordinary shares (subject to certain exceptions, including the ordinary shares issued to the public in this offering) prior to the closing of this offering.
-The rights under the Investor Rights Agreement will terminate upon the closing of this offering.
-The SKT Entities are expected to become parties to the Registration Rights Agreement (as defined below) prior to the closing of this offering so long as they meet the requirements described above.
+The rights under the Investor Rights Agreement terminated upon the closing of our initial public offering.
+The SKT Entities became parties to the Registration Rights Agreement prior to the closing of our initial public offering.
 See "Description of Share Capital-Registration Rights" for detailed description of the registration rights.

-On June 4, 2020, in connection with the Private Placement, we entered into a Share Purchase Agreement with SKT, pursuant to which we sold 1,250,000 ordinary shares to SKT for an aggregate purchase price of \$20.0 million.
-In connection with such agreement, we amended the Warrant to extend the exercise period to the earlier of June 17, 2025 or an exit event, which event does not include an initial public offering, and we amended the Investor Rights Agreement which grants SKT the right to appoint Mr. Jung Ho Park (or another person designated by SKT) as a director for a term of three years and certain pre-emptive rights to participate in any issuance of new securities by us until the closing of an initial public offering.
-In addition, we undertook to grant Mr. Park options to purchase 100,000 of our ordinary shares, contingent on him becoming a director, vesting in equal quarterly installments over a period of four years, at an exercise price of \$16.00 per ordinary share.
+On June 4, 2020, we entered into a Share Purchase Agreement with SKT, pursuant to which we sold 1,250,000 ordinary shares to SKT for an aggregate purchase price of \$20.0 million.
+In connection with such agreement, we amended the Warrant to extend the exercise period to the earlier of June 17, 2025 or an exit event, which event does not include an initial public offering, and we amended the Investor Rights Agreement which grants SKT the right to appoint Mr. Jung Ho Park (or another person designated by SKT) as a director for a term of three years.
+In addition, we granted Mr. Park options to purchase 100,000 of our ordinary shares, vesting in equal quarterly installments over a period of four years, at an exercise price of \$16.00 per ordinary share.
 In the event that SKT nominates any replacement director, any such director may receive options with the same terms, but the aggregate number of options granted to all such directors together shall not exceed 100,000.

-Furthermore, on June 4, 2020, we entered into a collaboration agreement with SK Telecom, pursuant to which we and SK Telecom will further explore and engage in good faith to develop a definitive agreement within six months of the date of the agreement for the deployment of 2,500 Nanox Systems in South Korea and Vietnam, and we will use commercially reasonable efforts to establish a wholly-owned subsidiary in South Korea with the support of SK Telecom for the purpose of manufacturing MEMs X-ray chips for the Nanox.ARC.
+Furthermore, on June 4, 2020, we entered into a collaboration agreement with SK Telecom, pursuant to which we and SK Telecom continue to explore and engage in good faith to develop a definitive agreement for the deployment of 2,500 Nanox Systems in South Korea and Vietnam, and we have established a wholly-owned subsidiary in South Korea with the support of SK Telecom for the purpose of manufacturing MEMs X-ray chips for the Nanox.ARC.
 The collaboration agreement will be in effect until the earlier of December 31, 2021 or the execution of a definitive agreement, and may be extended upon the mutual agreement of the parties.
 The agreement may be terminated by mutual notice or by notice of the non-breaching party in case of a material breach of a party's material obligations.